0hAodha/ohaodha.ie/content/blog/Evolution of My Approach to Note-Taking/index.md

-My best idea for a note-taking scheme at the moment that addresses the issue of me being distracted in lectures without nullifying the benefits that I receive from carefully transcribing the entirety of the lecture slides is to focus on the lecture during the lecture, noting down only what is not in the slides and then at some later time after the lecture transcribe the entirety of the lecture slides, plus my handwritten notes, into a $\LaTeX$ document.
+My best idea for a note-taking scheme at the moment that addresses the issue of me being distracted in lectures without nullifying the benefits that I receive from carefully transcribing the entirety of the lecture slides is to focus on the lecture during the lecture, noting down only what is not in the slides and then at some later time after the lecture transcribe the entirety of the lecture slides, plus my handwritten notes, into a $\mathrm{\LaTeX}$ document.
-Because I won't be pressured to keep up with the pace of the lecture while writing my $\LaTeX$ document, I'll be able to take the time to format & typeset things nicely, and create or source high-quality diagrams.
+Because I won't be pressured to keep up with the pace of the lecture while writing my $\mathrm{\LaTeX}$ document, I'll be able to take the time to format & typeset things nicely, and create or source high-quality diagrams.

 I've recently started to take interest in fountain pens, so I think I may use one for note-taking as I find them smoother & more fluid to write with than the conventional ballpoint pen.
 Because my lecture notes would be so sparse in this system, likely rarely exceeding a page per lecture and often being entirely empty, I could use just one single notebook that will contain notes for all my classes.
-I would also continue my paradigm of one comprehensive, textbook-like $\LaTeX$ document per subject, as this has worked well for me in the past.
+I would also continue my paradigm of one comprehensive, textbook-like $\mathrm{\LaTeX}$ document per subject, as this has worked well for me in the past.

 My primary concern with this proposed system is that it would require a large amount of time dedicated to note-taking outside